-At Independence: A Family of Services, Inc. (IFS), our mission is to create pathways to success for our at-risk and underserved residents in urban communities through innovative behavioral and mental health, and through our residential and educational programs.
+At Independence: A Family of Services, Inc. (IFS), our mission is to create pathways to success for at-risk and underserved residents in urban communities through innovative behavioral health, mental health, residential and educational programs.

 IFS began in 1971 as Independence High School, a nonprofit organization established to provide alternative education services to our high school dropouts.
 For the past forty years, IFS has been committed to seeing that the underserved young people in and around Newark, New Jersey receive the education and social services that they need to keep them in school and on a path toward successful adulthood.